Our questions will be updated from time to time so please bookmark and revisit this site regularly.

 Male athletes (ANY sport), gay men, male models, men who have suffered from teasing because of weight problems, can also develop serious concerns about their body shape and eating disorders.
 Since dieting is a common trigger for the development of an eating problem, men who diet for any reason can be vulnerable.
 An unusual form of body image problem known as “The Adonis Complex” can exist among men who feel that their body shape is too puny.
 They may attempt to beef up their structure by doing strange things to the diet, exercising addictively and taking supplements and even steroids in pursuit of a muscled and toned body shape.

 Once an eating disorder develops, it is exactly the same illness whether the sufferer is male or female.
 Thus, men benefit from the same treatment as women.
 However male reluctance to seek help is compounded by many believing that their particular issues about being male will not be addressed.
 The NCFED has an essay about male eating problems on the information page of the website.

-Try communicating that you don’t want to support any conversation which links self worth to her feelings about her weight, and ask if there is any other distress she is experiencing which is underneath her questions about her weight.
+Try communicating that you don’t want to support any conversation which links self-worth to her feelings about her weight, and ask her if there is any other distress she is experiencing which is underneath her questions about her weight.

 If you have a daughter, take care to avoid making comments about her weight or indeed negative comments about the weight of other women.
 When fathers show that they have “emotional” feelings about the shape or weight of any woman, this is known to be a risk factor for bulimia in their daughters.